 Table of Contents

-Get started with EasyAR Unity development using examples
+Quick start EasyAR Unity development using sample

-Prepare an empty Unity project
+Prepare empty unity project

 Create an empty Unity project using the 3D (Built-in Render Pipeline) template: